 Contact: Darvin DeShazer, muscaria [at] pacbell.net

-Todd Elliott is from the fungal rich mountains of western North Carolina.
-He has lectured and assisted with mycological programs from the Carolinas to California, for mycological societies including the North American Mycological Association, the North American Truffling Society, the Asheville Mushroom Club, Bay Area Mycological Society, and Mushroom Club of Georgia.
-Elliott has received many awards for his fungal photography in NAMA photo contests and has been published in books and magazines.
+Todd Elliott is from the mountains of western North Carolina.
+He has lectured for groups including the North American Mycological Association, the North American Truffling Society, International Herbal Symposium, Western Mycorrhiza Gathering of British Colombia, the Asheville Mushroom Club, Bay Area Mycological Society, South Carolina Upstate Mycological Society, and Mushroom Club of Georgia.
+Elliott has co-taught and guest lectured for college mycology courses at Warren Wilson College, North Carolina and the Universities of Chiang Rai and Chiang Mai in Thailand.
+Elliott is an award winning nature photographer with his images appearing in books, magazines, and professional journals.
 Elliott is a recipient of the Henry Pavelek Memorial Scholarship from the North American Truffling Society for his contributions to the study of hypogeous fungi.
-He has collected, photographed, and studied mushrooms from the deserts of Mexico to the snow banks of the Sierra Nevada, from the Costa Rican rainforests to the Australian backcountry, and has been fortunate enough to occasionally come across a new species.
+He has collected, photographed, and studied mushrooms and other aspects of ecology from the deserts of Mexico to the snowbanks of the Sierra Nevada, from the jungles Southeast Asia and South America to the Australian backcountry.
+Some of his research has resulted in peer reviewed publications including the discovery and publication of species new to science.
 Talks (including fiddling, stories, songs, and other forms of entertainment relevant to fungi) can be customized for your club or event if desired.
 Possible talk topics include:

 Home: North Carolina